nirrraj/assessment-node-express/conceptual.md

   return [elie, matt, joel];
 }```

-Structure-wise, these requests can be chained so that they don't need to be listed with an ```await``` on each line.
+Structure-wise, these requests can be chained so that they don't need to be listed with an "await" on each line.
 Naming-wise, the values of the variables are Promise objects rather than the data itself about each user -- naming and returning them in this way may not be the most readable, intuitive way for developers to handle these requests.